apboutos/AntennaGeneticAlgorithm/README.md

   <li>Parent Selection Methods: Roulette wheel, Ranked Roulette Wheel, Tournament</li>
   <li>Reproduction Methods: Linear Crossover, Arithmetic Crossover</li>
   <li>Mutation Methods: Uniform</li>

+ This is a sample screenshot of the project's GUI.
+The diagram on the left plots the best solution of each generation, while the diagram on the right plots the cities and the antennas of the overall best solution on the X,Y matrix

 ![What is this](AntennaGeneticAlgorithmSample.png)